moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

   const x = 0;
   const y = 10;

-  //(done) DM: todoMM: this is not what happened in the code. run all this code and make sure it is correct, then read the descriptions in comments to be sure they are correct.
+  // DM: todoMM: this is not what happened in the code. run all this code and make sure it is correct, then read the descriptions in comments to be sure they are correct.
+DM: are you sure it is 5? is X truthy?
+Note: I didn't mean that the output is wrong, but to check if the comment accurately describes what happens in the code.
   // If x is truthy, skip evaluating y const result = x || y;
   console.log(result); // Output: 5

+  // DM: todoMM: the code doesn't employ x so the comment is not correct
   // If x is falsy, evaluate y
   const result2 = false || y;
   console.log(result2); // Output: 10